 10 is used if this option is zero or negative.
 Example:

 When crunch-dispatch-slurm invokes

-sbatch, you can add switches to the command by specifying
+sbatch, you can add arguments to the command by specifying

 SbatchArguments.
 You can use this to send the jobs to specific cluster partitions or add resource requests.
 Set

 SbatchArguments to an array of strings.
 For example: